scooter-lacroix/code-indexer/README.md

-## 🚀 Enterprise Edition - v3.0.0 Migration Complete
+## 🚀 Comlpete Edition - v3.0.0

-This version represents a complete architectural transformation with **hybrid database migration** from SQLite to PostgreSQL + Elasticsearch:
+This version is comprised of a complete architectural transformation with **hybrid database migration** from SQLite to PostgreSQL + Elasticsearch:

 ### 🏗️ **Architecture Transformation**
 - **✅ PostgreSQL Integration** - Robust metadata storage with ACID compliance